-Look around you and you’ll see a world filled with angles.
-Whether you're talking about the angle of a beam in a cross or the slope of a roof, you need tools that can measure these angles with precision.
-Though each profession has it own specialty tools for determining angles, some are used in multiple trades and in the classroom.
-When you need to measure an angle, choose the tool that fits the application.
+The world is filled with angles.
+From the angle of a beam in a cross to the slope of a roof, you need tools to measure those angles with precision.
+Each profession has it own specialty tools to determine angles, but some are used in multiple trades and in the classroom.
+Choose the measuring tool that fits your application.

 Surveyors use tools to measure horizontal and vertical angles in relation to the earth’s surface.
 A transit level has a movable telescope that is aimed at a rod to determine a horizontal level and the angle of inclination in degrees, minutes and seconds.
-This is useful for determining the grade of a roadway or a foundation of a home.
+This determines the grade of a roadway or the foundation of a home.
 Forestry professionals use a clinometer to calculate tree height from the angle formed between the clinometer and the tree.
-The handheld instrument is used by looking through the eyepiece at the highest tip of the tree and then reading the measurement on the dial.
-Add this to the height from the instrument to the ground and you have the total height of the tree.
+To measure the total height of a tree, look through the eyepiece of the clinometer at the highest tip of the tree then read the measurement on the dial.
+Add the measurement to the height from the instrument to the ground.

-Many students are introduced to tools for measuring angles in high school geometry class.
-A protractor is a ruler with a semicircle attached to it.
+In geometry class, a protractor is a ruler with a semicircle attached to it.
 Lay its straight edge on the horizontal side of an angle and read where the hypotenuse -- or angled side -- crosses the protractor to determine the angle in degrees.
-If you have an angle that is 30, 45, 60 or 90 degrees, a set square can be laid on it to determine the degrees.
-The angle of the triangle is preset to 30, 60 and 90 degrees on one type, and the direction it is oriented determines the degrees of angle.
-A second set square is used for measuring 45 and 90 degrees.
+Lay a set square on an angle of 30, 45, 60 or 90 degrees to determine the degrees.
+The angle of the triangle is preset to 30, 60 and 90 degrees on one type, and its direction determines the degrees of angle.
+Use a second set square to measure 45 and 90 degree angles.

-Carpenters are able to build straight walls and level floors by using a bevy of tools that measure angles.
-A speed square is a three-sided "square" with angle measurements from 0 to 60 marked on its diagonal side.
+In carpentry, a speed square is a three-sided "square" with angle measurements from 0 to 60 marked on its diagonal side.
 Measure angles by laying it along a board's edge and reading the degrees of angle.
-A bevel protractor is used to measure the angle on the end of a board by rotating the adjustable arm on the protractor until it clamps down onto the wood.
+Use a bevel protractor to measure the angle on the end of a board by rotating the adjustable arm on the protractor until it clamps down onto the wood.
 Simply read the degrees on the dial to know the angle the wood is cut at.